kresers/3W_Awards/README.md

 Anyone with a website will be able to publish there work on 3w Awards and receive ratings and maybe become nominated for awards !

 The team behind 3W Awards are a group of passionate developpers and project managers.

+# Workflow

+Branches names should always start with the detailed objective.

+features/sliderHomepage
+fix/userBug